Happy birthday, Linux!! Linux is now 27 years old.

 - Commercial Linux enterprise Red Hat is perhaps the first billion dollar open source company.

 - Microsoft CEO Steve Ballmer once called Linux cancer.
-This year, Microsoft reported having its own Linux distribution.
+In 2016, Microsoft created its own Linux distribution.